ScaDS/CoLIBRi/tools/README.md

 ```
 python3 generate_database_examples.py dataset_dir output_dir
 ```
-Otherwise, you can change the values at the bottom of the python file.
+Otherwise, you can change the values at the bottom/ top of the python file.

 ## Drawing Generator